AdobeDocs/marketo.en/help/marketo/getting-started/initial-setup/configure-protocols-for-marketo.md

 **Tracking Link CNAMEs**

 Your marketing team should have sent you two requests for new CNAME records.
-The first is for landing page URLs, so that the landing pages appear in URLs that reflect your domain and not Marketo (the actual host).
-The second is for the tracking links that are included in the emails they send from Marketo.
+The first is for landing page URLs, so that the landing pages appear in URLs that reflect your domain and not Marketo Engage (the actual host).
+The second is for the tracking links that are included in the emails they send from Marketo Engage.

 `1` **Add CNAME for Landing Pages**

-Add the landing page CNAME they sent you to your DNS record, so that `[YourLandingPageCNAME]` points to the unique Account String that is assigned to your Marketo landing pages.
+Add the landing page CNAME they sent you to your DNS record, so that `[YourLandingPageCNAME]` points to the unique Account String that is assigned to your Marketo Engage Landing Pages.
 Log in to your domain registrar's site and enter the landing page CNAME and Account String.
 Typically, this involves three fields:

 * Alias: Enter `[YourLandingPageCNAME]` (provided by marketing)
 * Type: CNAME